 The network

-The Alto Juruá / Yurúa / Alto Tamaya Transboundary Commission works alongside a diverse network of allied organizations and communities in Peru and Brazil.
+The Juruá / Yurúa / Alto Tamaya Transboundary Commission works alongside a diverse network of allied organizations and communities in Peru and Brazil.
 These alliances strengthen the collective defense of territories, forests, and Amazonian cultures.
+At least 14 Indigenous peoples inhabit the territories between the state of Acre in Brazil and the department of Ucayali in Peru.
+The following peoples are part of the Transboundary Commission:

 Chitonahua